gnh1201/caterpillar/README.md

 ### Stateful mode
 This project supports two modes of connection.
 The default is stateless.
 You can use the stateful mode to avoid being constrained by transfer capacity limits.
 See the [Stateful mode (github.com/gnh1201/caterpillar wiki)](https://github.com/gnh1201/caterpillar/wiki/Stateful-mode).

-### Connector extension
+### Connector extensions
-This project supports the implementation of connector extension.
-Examples include using it for web archives (caching) and serial communication.
+This project supports the implementation of Connector extensions.
+The provided basic examples include implementations of web archives (caches) and serial communication as Connector extensions.

 ## (Optional) Before to use
 If you have a server that ***will be parasitized*** and you want to proxy it, you should upload the `index.php` file to a shared server.
 The index.php file is located in the `assets/php` directory within this repository.